 This guide will introduce you to cPanel and help you find your way around.

-Lets start with Preferences / Update Contact Info
+Preferences / Update Contact Info

 It’s important to keep this information updated, as it’ll be used by the server to notify you about completed backups and any errors cPanel might find.
 In the preferences section of cPanel you can change the password of the account, the language used or the overall style of your cPanel.

 This column shows you how many e-mail accounts you have, your Home Directory and much more.
 If you look at the bottom of the stats column, you’ll see your PHP version, Perl version and MySQL version.

 Click the “Server Information” link, typically above the statistics column, to see more details about whats going on with the server such as load, running services, and how much RAM is being used in the system.
 Good information is in the Server Information area such as the following details:

 - Hosting Package

 - cPanel Version